-Colonial Church is a vibrant, intergenerational, congregational church; centrist in theology, passionate about community and eager to serve Christ through missional engagement locally and internationally.
+Colonial Church is a vibrant, intergenerational, congregational church; centrist in theology, passionate about community, and eager to serve Christ through missional engagement locally and internationally.
 We are devoted to raising our kids, nurturing students and families, and breathing in deeply the fresh air of the Holy Spirit through Christian worship and wrestling with the Bible.
 Our congregation draws from all across the southwest Minneapolis metro.
 We gather on Sundays and Wednesdays and provide opportunities for connection all through the week.
-Click on the links below to learn more.
+To learn more about the spirit in which we gather, click here to read the Relational Prayer of Intent that centers our meetings.
+Otherwise, click on the links below to learn more about who we are and how we live.

 - We are each beloved and welcomed unconditionally by God.
 In turn, having been loved and welcomed, we strive to love and welcome all people no matter what.
 At the same time, God’s love is an invitation to transformation.
 We are loved as we are, but we’re never left to stay that way.
 To encounter Jesus is to be changed.